Plas Mawr, New Plymouth: Description

 James Walter Chapman-Taylor, one of New Zealand's most important local architects of his time, was also a skilled craftsman, builder and furniture designer.
-He described the Plas Mawr as “a butterfly with two splayed wings”.
+He described the Plas Mawr as "a butterfly with two splayed wings".
 The house has an open L shape, fitted neatly into a corner of the property, leaving the rest free for a garden.
 Built of brick covered with white, trowel-stroked plaster, the cottage has a roof of slate tiles.

 Inside, it features the hand-adzed jarrah wood and timber beams and hand-crafted built-in furniture typical of the Arts and Crafts style.

 The exposed timber beams of dark coloured jarrah contrast with the plastered white walls and the ceilings plastered as well between the beams.
-The house, well preserved today, over 100 years later, still features the hand-crafted, built-in timber shelves and seats characteristic of most of the Chapman-Taylor homes.
+The house, which is well preserved, still features the hand-crafted, built-in timber shelves and seats characteristic of most of the Chapman-Taylor homes.
 The floor was made of concrete flagstones interleaved with small red tiles.
 The house has iron door hinges and window latches forged by hand.